Aberdeenshire: Demographics

 The census lists a relatively high proportion of under 16s and slightly fewer working-age people compared with the Scottish average.

 Aberdeenshire is one of the most homogeneous/indigenous regions of the UK.
 In 2011, 82.2% of residents identified as 'White Scottish', followed by 12.3% who are 'White British', whilst ethnic minorities constitute only 0.9% of the population.
-The largest ethnic minority group are Asian Scottish/British at 0.8%.
+The largest ethnic minority group is Asian Scottish/British at 0.8%.
 In addition to the English language, 48.8% of residents reported being able to speak and understand the Scots language.

+Languages

+The 2022 Scottish Census reported that out of 256,382 residents aged three and over, 121,797 (47.5%) considered themselves able to speak or read the Scots language.
+This is the greatest proportion of Scots speakers of any Scottish council area.

+The 2022 Scottish Census reported that out of 256,377 residents aged three and over, 3,579 (1.4%) considered themselves able to speak or read Gaelic.

+Settlements

-The fourteen biggest settlements in Aberdeenshire (with 2011 population estimates) are:
+The largest settlements in Aberdeenshire are: